for-giobbe/phy/Building a Tree in a ML Framework.md

 * SH-like approximate likelihood ratio test
 * ...

+### the bootstrap:

+I really like this explanation of parametric and non-parametric bootstrap:

-Non-parametric bootstrapping was developed by Efron (1979) as a general statistical method for estimating the parameters of an unknown probability distribution by resampling from an existing sample that was drawn from this distribution.
+> Non-parametric bootstrapping was developed by Efron (1979) as a general statistical method for estimating the parameters
+> of an unknown probability distribution by resampling from an existing sample that was drawn from this distribution.
-The method was transferred to phylogenetic reconstruction by Felsenstein (1985).
+> The method was transferred to phylogenetic reconstruction by Felsenstein (1985).
-Within molecular phylogenetics it works as follows: from an alignment of length n, columns are randomly drawn with replacement n times.
+> Within molecular phylogenetics it works as follows:
+> from an alignment of length n, columns are randomly drawn with replacement n times.
-The drawn columns are arranged in a new dataset, a bootstrapped alignment of length n.
+> The drawn columns are arranged in a new dataset, a bootstrapped alignment of length n.
-From this bootstrapped alignment, a phylogenetic tree is constructed by following the same method of phylogenetic analysis as was used for the analysis of the original alignment.
+> From this bootstrapped alignment, a phylogenetic tree is constructed by following the same method of phylogenetic analysis
+> as was used for the analysis of the original alignment.
-This process of constructing bootstrap alignments and bootstrap trees is repeated a large number of times, and the resulting trees are stored.
+> This process of constructing bootstrap alignments and bootstrap trees is repeated a large number of times,
+> and the resulting trees are stored.
 The percentage with which a certain bipartition of the taxon set is present in the bootstrap trees
-(the bootstrap value) can be taken as a measure of how homogeneously this bipartition of sequences (i.e., the respective branch in the underlying topology) is supported by the data.
+> (the bootstrap value) can be taken as a measure of how homogeneously this bipartition of sequences
+> (i.e., the respective branch in the underlying topology) is supported by the data.
-Bootstrap values are often summarized by constructing the majority-rule consensus from the bootstrap trees or by annotating them on the "best" tree.
+> Bootstrap values are often summarized by constructing the majority-rule consensus from the bootstrap trees
+> or by annotating them on the "best" tree.

+> In a probabilistic context, there is an alternative way of generating replicate alignments from given data by computer simulation.
+> This approach (Efron 1985) is model-based, and hence is commonly referred to as parametric bootstrapping.
+In its first step,
+> a model of DNA substitution and a phylogenetic tree T are estimated from the original alignment X.
+> Using this model, replicate alignments Xi are generated, i.e., sequences are simulated along T.
+> Subsequently, phylogenetic trees Ti are computed for each of the alignments Xi, and branch support values are derived
+> (as in non-parametric bootstrapping) by computing the percentage with which a certain branch occurs in the set of generated trees Ti.
+> Support values derived by parametric bootstrapping depend to a large extent on the model estimated from the original alignment.
+> For this reason the method can be used for testing the model inferred from the original alignment as a null hypothesis (Goldman 1993).

-Adapted from:
+Adapted (slightly) from:
 > Michael WeißMarkus Göker, in The Yeasts (Fifth Edition), 2011

-### Nonparametric bootstrap
+* Nonparametric bootstrap

-Bootstrapping is a standard statistic method used to estimate confidence intervals of a population mean by randomly resampling a subset of data from within a larger data set

 The standard nonparametric bootstrap is invoked by the ```-b``` option, which also specifies the number of bootstrap replicates (100 is the minimum recommended number):